pmichaillat/feru/README.md

 + `figure14B.m` – Produce panel B of figure 14
 + `figure15.m` – Produce figure 15

-The scripts produce figures in figure windows, save a copy of each figure in PDF format, and save the data used to generate each figure in CSV files.
-Each script also produces the numerical results associated with the figure.
-The results are displayed in the command window and saved in a Markdown file.
+The scripts produce the figures in figure windows, save a copy of each figure in PDF files, and save the data used to generate each figure in CSV files.
+The scripts also produce the numerical results associated with the figures.
+The results are displayed in the command window and saved in Markdown files.

 ### Helper functions